Exam Conflicts and Exam Deferrals

 Information about Exam Conflicts

-Examinations will be automatically rescheduled for:
+Examinations will be rescheduled for the following exam conflicts:

-for any student who has three examinations scheduled within four consecutive days, or four examinations scheduled within five consecutive days.
+Any student who has three examinations scheduled within four consecutive days, or four examinations scheduled within five consecutive days.

 Students with exam conflicts will automatically be assigned a new exam schedule approximately six weeks before the exam period.
 Students will be notified of the new exam dates and times via e-mail.
 The new exam schedule will also appear on the Online Exam/Paper Management System.
 The Online Exam/Paper Management System will be updated periodically throughout the semester and daily during the exam periods.